aitji/anti-roblox/README.md

 This is a script that:
 - Terminates Roblox Player & Studio
 - Removes all files, shortcuts, and temp installers
-- Silently runs and adds itself to system startup: `shell:common startup`
+- Silently runs and adds itself to system startup: `shell:startup`
 - Auto-updates from GitHub

 > Built for one purpose: clean the system like Roblox never existed.